 Contact your library liaison for any assistance you may need.

-Graduating law students have access to Lexis through December 31, 2021.
-You must redeem your student rewards points by June 30, 2021.
-After July 9, 2021, when you sign on to Lexis you will see the Graduate Homepage where you can select a gift from Lexis (Law360, Intelligize, Lexis for Microsoft Office, Lexis+ Practice Guidance, or a LexisNexis e-book).
+Graduating law students have access to Lexis through December 31, 2022.
+Beginning July 10, 2022, when you sign on to Lexis you will see the Graduate Homepage where you can select a gift from Lexis (Law360, Intelligize, Lexis for Microsoft Office, Practical Guidance, or a LexisNexis e-book).

 Graduating law students have access to Bloomberg Law for six months after graduation.

 Westlaw provides access for six months after graduation for up to 60 hours per month.
-You must register for “Grad Elite” status by logging in at lawschool.tr.com and select “Grad Elite Status” from the drop-down menu by your name in the upper-right corner.
-Just like with summer access, you may NOT use Westlaw to do research for a client— only for personal learning.
+You must register for “Grad Elite” status at https://lawschool.thomsonreuters.com/grad-elite-status/.
+Just like with summer access, you may NOT use Westlaw to do research for a client— only for personal learning or preparing for the bar exam.

-All attorneys who have bar membership in the United States have free access to Fastcase or Casemaker.
+All attorneys who have bar membership in the United States have free access to Fastcase.
 Check your bar association’s website for details.

 HeinOnline Alumni Access: Alumni can access HeinOnline’s extensive library of over 2,800 law journals.
 Use the HeinOnline Alumni Access link at the bottom of the Law Library’s home page under “Helpful Links” and log in with your NetID and password.

-Carrels are available for graduates for bar study.
+Carrels are available to recent graduates who are studying for the bar exam.
 Students who graduate in December are able to continue using the carrel they are currently assigned.
 Students who graduate in April will need to vacate their current carrel and pick a carrel for the summer via the carrel pick website.
-Further instructions regarding carrel picks will be sent to graduates prior to graduation.
+Further instructions regarding carrel picks will be sent to graduating students prior to the end of the semester.

-Graduates are always welcome to contact Reference Services or the law librarians with research questions!
-Contact information is available at https://lawlibrary.byu.edu/information/ask-a-librarian/.
+Graduates are always welcome to contact Reference Services or law librarians with research questions!
+Contact information is available at https://library.law.byu.edu/information/ask-a-librarian/.

 Law Library Checkout Privileges and Document Delivery

-Full checkout privileges last through the end of the August following graduation.
+Full checkout privileges extend through the end of the August following graduation.
 Afterward, graduates can sign up for a Community User account.
 Open the Community User Agreement.

 In addition, we can provide scans of pages from non-circulating materials and email them to you.
 Send the title, author, and page range, along with a link to the book in our library catalog, to Melanie Coleman.
 Please allow 24 hours for turnaround.
 Requests are not processed over the weekend.
 Requests received after 3 p.m. on Friday are processed the following Monday.
 Requests that violate copyright law will not be processed.